 Formative Feedback as an Educational Alliance for Learning

-Des Moines University is supportive of healthcare providers who choose to actively participate in the education of our students by offering excellent clinical training opportunities.
-Preceptors not only transmit skills but are mentors who convey the core values that are important to Des Moines University: accountability, collaboration, honesty, inclusiveness, and wellness.
-Preceptors do what no textbook or classroom can accomplish.
-The students benefit from the community-based experience while preceptors benefit from integrating new ideas and techniques into their practices currently being taught in academic health sciences institutions.
+Clinical instructors do what no textbook or classroom can accomplish.
+As a result, the students benefit from the community-based experience, while preceptors benefit from integrating new ideas and techniques into their practices currently taught in academic health sciences institutions.
 Join us for a series of educational opportunities which provide precepting pearls to aid in shaping the next generation of clinicians.

-- Define the core components of the educational alliance between the learner and clinical preceptor.
+- Define the core components of the educational alliance between the learner and the clinical instructor.

 - Discuss the role of self-assessment in the formative feedback dialogue.

 - Compare and contrast real-time written feedback to assess best practices for formative feedback.